-Completion of all the courses prescribed for Semester-I, II and SIP are prerequisites to progress to second academic year.
+Completion of Semester-I, II courses and SIP are pre-requisites to progress to second academic year.

 5.7 Unfair Practices

 Students are prohibited from resorting to unfair practices during any evaluation component.
 Any of the following events (inclusive but not exhaustive) will be considered as unfair practice(s) during continual evaluations/examinations.